 Dogs love cheese, so even the most discriminating dog ought to love these cheesy dog treats.
 Because they’re homemade and you will choose the ingredients, you know they contain nothing insidious — something you can’t be sure of with commercial treats.
 They’re easy to make, too!
 Because they’re made with real cheese they add protein to your dogs diet, but they ARE treats: so dispense responsibly.

-It’s (almost) summer time again and the heat of summer will be upon us once again.
-Your fur-friends don’t like the heat any more than you do, so as a special treat on those hot days, try making up a batch of these.
+It’s (almost) summer time and the heat of summer will be upon us once again.
+Your fur-friends don’t like the heat any more than you do, so as a special treat on those hot days, try making up a batch of these frozen yogurt dog treats.

 Makes 30-40 Cubes or around 12 Dixie cups